 Level 3: Can give you an absolute answer, delivering simulation results that can be replicated in your physical set up.

 If you already know the problem you are facing, a directional model may be all that you need to confirm a design change.
 If you need to know how big of a design change to make, you may want to have a thermal model that can compare a few iterations.
 Taking the time to model a Level 3 thermal simulation is only necessary when you are completing a comprehensive model for a new design.
 This type of simulation will allow you to get real answers from your model, making your prototyping and testing phases more predictable.
+To learn more about our thermal modeling software, TAITherm, check out our eBook here.

 Once you know what kind of solution you are looking for, you can model the appropriate level of detail.